Bragard Inc. Washing & Care Info

 Light starching only, if required at all (excessive starch does not permit the garments to breathe).

 All natural products, cotton for example, cannot be totally stabilized.
 Pre-washed (commonly called pre-shrunk) fabrics almost totally eliminate initial shrinkage.
 However, one of the major causes of excessive shrinkage is hot fast drying.
-To better protect your BRAGARD uniform, we suggest that you use a warm drying cycle only.
+To better protect your BRAGARD INC. uniform, we suggest that you use a warm drying cycle only.

 HINTS ON REMOVING STAINS